 Listing Care Teams

+DCTM Profile provides the structures and transactions for care team management and sharing information about Care Teams that meet the needs of many, such as providers, patients and payers.
+Care Teams can be dynamically updated as the patient interacts with the healthcare system.
+HL7 FHIR® resources and transactions are used by this profile.
 This profile does not define, nor assume, a single Care Team for a patient.

 Open Issues and Questions

-<List the open issues/questions that need to be addressed.
-These are particularly useful for highlighting problematic issues and/or specifically soliciting public comments.>

 Need to determine the FHIR version that will be used and what do about future updates and HL7 work groups plans for addressing resource updates.